kozko2001/blog-hugo/content/posts/obsidian/Never split the difference.md

 you might have aversion of negotiation, and you should over it.
 Not need to like it, but understand that is how the world works.

-### chapter 2 - Be a mirror

-## Highlight of the book

 ### Chapter 2

-Calm the schizophrenic, listen, don't priotarize your argument, stop thinking and focus on the other person, do real active listening
+Calm the schizophrenic, listen, don't prioritize your argument, stop thinking and focus on the other person, do real active listening

 The idea is to make them feel safe enough, that they talk and talk. to identify the **needs of your counterpart**.